Worker screening (NDIS Providers)

 Worker screening is a way to check that the people who are working or wish to work with the NDIS don’t present an unacceptable risk to people with disability.
 It provides employers with an important tool for their recruitment, selection and screening processes, and in the ongoing review of the suitability of their workers.

-As a part of the National Disability Insurance Scheme Quality and Safeguarding Framework, the Commonwealth, states and territories will implement nationally consistent worker screening arrangements from 1 July 2019.
+As a part of the National Disability Insurance Scheme Quality and Safeguarding Framework, the Commonwealth, most states and territories will implement nationally consistent worker screening arrangements from 1 July 2019.
 Until then, providers will need to comply with their state and territory worker screening arrangements.
-New South Wales and South Australian providers who will be subject to the new NDIS quality and safeguards arrangements from 1 July 2018, will have interim arrangements in place for worker screening based on their existing worker screening arrangements until the new NDIS Worker Screening Check commences on 1 July 2019.
+New South Wales and South Australian providers who have been required to comply with the NDIS quality and safeguards arrangements since 1 July 2018, have interim arrangements in place for worker screening based on their existing worker screening arrangements.
+These will continue until the new NDIS Worker Screening Check commences on 1 July 2019.

 Worker screening is only one of a range of strategies that providers need to put in place to identify and minimise risk of harm to people with disability.
 Providers are also responsible for promoting positive organisational cultures that do not tolerate abuse, neglect or exploitation, ensuring quality recruitment, selection and screening, and maintaining a focus on education and training for your workers.